Welcome

 Demonstrate the ability to communicate wants, needs, and preferences using verbal or non-verbal methods during daily activities with minimal prompting.

-Objectives will be reviewed quarterly by the interdisciplinary team.
+Review Schedule: Objectives will be reviewed quarterly by the interdisciplinary team.
 Adjustments will be made as needed based on data trends, therapeutic recommendations, or changes in individual needs or preferences.

 Data will be collected by DSPs using daily tracking sheets and narrative notes.
 Staff will document the communication method used, the number of prompts required, and any environmental/contextual factors influencing the interaction.